 My sister is a normal, happy teenager when she sticks to the routine, but something as small as forgetting to take her pills has a heavy impact on the entire family.
 One day without them is hard enough on her, and often diminishes any hope she has of being happy for the short term and coping with her AD.
 Continual neglect of her medication or therapy sessions leads to a downward spiral that is hard to recover from.

 Treating depression is so important for helping anyone, especially kids, live normal, happy lives.
 As a sister to someone who suffers from such a difficult disease, I can vouch for the fact that depression takes its toll on everyone in the family.

 Getting support for adolescent depression is important.
-Click here to get support today.
+Contact us and get the help you need today.